 Containers & Docker

-This covers the building of the app as Docker images and running as containers, using Docker Compose and and pushing into Azure Container Registry.
+This covers the building of the app as Docker images and running as containers, using Docker Compose and and pushing into Azure Container Registry (ACR).

-The Dockerfiles for both services are based on Alpine Linux and Node.js v8, the Dockerfiles are in the corresponding node services directories.
+The Dockerfiles for both services are based on Alpine Linux and Node.js v10, the Dockerfiles are in the corresponding node services directories.
 There are two Docker images, one for each micro service:

 - node/data-api/Dockerfile For the data API REST service

-- node/frontend/Dockerfile For the frontend server which serves the Angular app to users,
+- node/frontend/Dockerfile For the frontend server which serves the Vue.js app to users,

-The frontend Dockerfile is multi-stage and will carry out the entire Angular build process without needing the Angular CLI installed on the local machine
+The frontend Dockerfile is multi-stage and will also carry out the Vue.js build process and integrate the output with the frontend server, without needing to separately build/bundle the Vue.js app

 Docker Compose allows us to simplify the building and running of the two images, so a docker-compose.yml file has been created.